 Then you need some fancy sprinkles.
-I love these Silver Dragees.
-They are a bit pricey, but they are so shiny!
-I just used black jimmies and gold sugar to add the rest of the clock features.
-Then I used black edible markers and white chocolate to add the clock hands.
+I love Silver Dragees.
+You can also add some black jimmies and gold sugar to add the rest of the clock features.
+Then I use black edible markers and white chocolate to add the clock hands.

 Didn’t they turn out marvelous?
 I loved them!
-They would also be perfect for a Grate Gatsby themed party.
+They would also be perfect for a Great Gatsby themed party.

 If you enjoy the clocks, you may also enjoy the Rose Oreo Cookies I made last year.

 - Melt your black candy melts in a microwave-safe bowl.
 Be sure that your cookie mold is clean and dry before adding any candy to it.
 Stir your melted candy until there are no more lumps.

 - Fill each cavity just over 1/2 fill then push a single Oreo cookie down into it.
 Get all 6 cavities filled and then bang the tray on the counter to seat the candy and get out any air bubbles.
 Carefully add more candy over the top to completely cover and coat the cookie.
 Band the tray again to release any air.

 - Place the tray into the freezer for 5 minutes to harden.